rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 - Successful "establish-subscription" RPCs move the subscription to the "active" state.

 - A "delete-subscription" or "kill-subscription" RPC will end the subscription.

 - A publisher may choose to end a subscription when there is not sufficient CPU or bandwidth available to service the subscription.
-  This is announced to the subscriber via the "subscription-terminated" subscription state change notification.
+This is announced to the subscriber via the *subscription-terminated* subscription state change notification.
 The receiver will need to establish a new subscription.

 ### Establishing a Dynamic Subscription